 Charles Dickens involvement.

-Charles Dickens was travelling with Ellen Ternan and her mother in the first class carriage, which did not completely fall into the river bed and survived the derailment.
-He climbed out of the compartment through the window, rescued the Ternans and, with his flask of brandy and his hat full of water, tended to the victims, some of whom died while he was with them.
+Charles Dickens was travelling with Ellen Ternan and her mother, Frances in a first class carriage, which did not completely fall into the river bed and survived the derailment.
+He climbed out of the compartment through the window, rescued the Ternan’s and, with his flask of brandy and his hat full of water, tended to the victims, some of whom died while he was with them.
 Before he left with other survivors in an emergency train to London, he retrieved the manuscript of the episode of Our Mutual Friend that he was working on.

 The experience affected Dickens greatly; he lost his voice for two weeks and he was two and a half pages short for the sixteenth episode, published in August 1865.
 Dickens acknowledged the incident in the novel’s postscript: